the-turing-way/the-turing-way/project_management/acknowledging-contributors.md

 There are multiple pathways to contribute to _The Turing Way_.
 Each contributor is acknowledged with their specific contributions using [all-contributors bot](https://github.com/all-contributors/all-contributors)'s [emoji keys](https://allcontributors.org/docs/en/emoji-key).
-These specifications are further added to the details of contributors in the [CONTRIBUTORS file](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) next to the "Pathways of contributions" text field, examples and personas for which have been discussed below.
+These specifications are further added to the details of contributors in the [CONTRIBUTORS file](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) after their <Contributor's detail>.

+Examples and personas for different types of contributions have been discussed below.

 ### Bug fixes